 Here are located tombs of King John I and his wife – Philippa of Lancaster.

-Chapterhouse (Sala de Capitulo) has an structural peculiarity – a 19 m wide star vault without any vertical support.
-This was an outstanding achievement for its time and construction workers feared to work here.
+Chapterhouse (Sala de Capitulo) has a structural peculiarity – a 19 m wide star vault without any vertical support.
+This was an outstanding achievement for its time and construction workers feared to work there.
 Condemned prisoners were sent to build this chapterhouse and two times it collapsed.

 Nevertheless works were completed and, according to some tales, architect Huguet slept under the vault to prove that it is safe.

-One of the most gorgeous parts in this unique structure is Lavabo – a sophisticated lattice-work in stone, a complex of a fountain and two basins surrounded by intricate arches.
+One of the most gorgeous parts of this unique structure is Lavabo – a sophisticated lattice-work in stone, a complex of a fountain, and two basins surrounded by intricate arches.

 The country at the far end of Europe has in many ways developed its own style.
-Portugal has especially rich cultural heritage, such as historical cities, especially the two metropolises of Portugal – Lisbon and Porto, as well as palaces and other structures.
+Portugal has an especially rich cultural heritage, such as historical cities, especially the two metropolises of Portugal – Lisbon, and Porto, as well as palaces and other structures.

 Broadly spanning the period between 1490 and 1540, the Manueline combined the Portuguese Late Gothic style with an ornamental grammar featuring fantastical maritime motifs and influenced by Mudejar and other styles, and achieved a unique architectural symbiosis that was perfectly emblematic of the country and of the monarch after which it was later named.